teaql/teaql-quick-start/quick-start/Stats-introduction.md

 >    }
 >

-the code in Intelli JIDEA.
+Entering the above code into IntelliJ
     ![](images/stats-1.png)

 When you finish this step.